-People to keep in prayer: Carlon and Mai Nell Melton, Charlie Mai Daniel, Denise Stanton, Ruth Brown, Fay Pitts, Edith Miller, and the family of Lillian Taylor.
+Others to keep in prayer: Carlon and Mai Nell Melton, Charlie Mai Daniel, Edith Miller, and Denise Stanton.

 If you have any news for the column, just give ma a call at 615-563-4429.